Qatar waives visas for 80 nationalities amid Gulf boycott

 Foreign workers from countries including India and Nepal account for around 90 percent of Qatar's population of 2.7 million.

-Qatar's World Cup organizing committee has said the Arab sanctions will not affect preparations for the World Cup.
+Qatar's World Cup organising committee has said the Arab sanctions will not affect preparations for the World Cup.

-(This version of the story corrects paragraph 2 to make clear that visitors from the listed countries can enter Qatar with a passport only, not that they will be given tourist visas on arrival)

 (Reporting by Tom Finn; Editing by Raissa Kasolowsky)